 In January 2003, the FASB issued FASB Interpretation No. 46 ("FIN No. 46"), "Consolidation of Variable Interest Entities."
 In general, a variable interest entity is a corporation, partnership, trust, or any other legal structure used for business purposes that either (a) does not have equity investors with voting rights or (b) has equity investors that do not provide sufficient financial resources for the entity to support its activities.
 A variable interest entity often holds financial assets, including loans or receivables, real estate or other property.
 A variable interest entity may be essentially passive or it may engage in activities on behalf of another company.
 Until now, a company generally has included another entity in its consolidated financial statements only if it controlled the entity through voting interests.
 FIN No. 46 changes that by requiring a variable interest entity to be consolidated by a company if that company is subject to a majority of the risk of loss from the variable interest entity's activities or entitled to receive a majority of the entity's residual returns or both.
 FIN No. 46's consolidation requirements apply immediately to variable interest entities created or acquired after January 31, 2003.
-The consolidation requirements issued after January 31, 2003, regardless of when the variable interest entity was established.
+The consolidation requirements apply to older entities in the first fiscal year or interim period beginning after June 15, 2003.
+Certain of the disclosure requirements apply to all financial statements issued after January 31, 2003, regardless of when the variable interest entity was established.
 In December 2003, the FASB completed deliberations of proposed modifications to FIN No. 46 (Revised Interpretations) resulting in multiple effective dates based on the nature as well as the creation date of the variable interest entity.
-Variable interest entities created after January 31, 2004, may be accounted for either based on the original interpretation or the Revised Interpretations must be applied no later than the third quarter of fiscal 2004.
-Variable interest entities created after January 1, 2004 must be accounted for under the Revised Interpretations.
-The Company does not have any variable interest entities which would require consolidation under FIN
+Variable interest entities created after January 31, 2003, but prior to January 1, 2004, may be accounted for either based on the original interpretation or the Revised Interpretations.
+The Company does not have any variable interest entities which would require